 Page table enforcement can accelerate concurrent capability revocation for temporal safety.
 Without page table capability protection, a concurrent capability revocation sweep must begin by visiting all PTEs to mark them unreadable, henceforth trapping on any read to a new page to sweep it clean before proceeding.
 With a page-granularity generational capability read permission, we can eliminate the initial permission change of all PTEs.
-In addition, a page-granularity capability write control can eliminate many pages from the sweep what are known not to contain capabilities.
+In addition, a page-granularity capability write control can eliminate many pages from the sweep that are known to not contain capabilities.